 BARNEGAT RIDGE SPEED DEMONS

 We can also run offshore 15 miles to the Barnegat Ridge, an underwater mountain range that attracts all kinds of gamefish.
 Bonita and false albacore are the intended species here.
 High speed trolling is the method we most commonly use for these speeding bullets but once we get into September and October we anchor up and chum with spearing.
 The albacore average 5 to 10 pounds and give an incredible fight.
 They are inedible so it is a catch and release fishery.
 The bonita run 3 to 8 pounds and are one of the best eating fish we catch.
 Any way you prepare tuna you can also prepare bonita.....including sashimi!
 Most days we have the soy and wasabi in the cooler to have a taste right onboard.
-It is also possible to catch school size bluefin tuna, mahi mahi, and spanish mackeral on these trips but these catches are the exception, not the norm.
+It is also possible to catch school size bluefin tuna, mahi mahi, king mackeral, and spanish mackeral on these trips.

 SHRIMPING THE JETTY